ciaranj/node-oauth/Readme.md

 Change History
 ==============

+* 0.9.9
+    - OAuth1:   Fix the mismatch between the output of querystring.stringify() and this._encodeData(). (thank you rolandboon)
+    - OAuth2:   Adds Authorization Header and supports extra headers by default ( thanks to Brian Park)
 * 0.9.8
     - OAuth1:   Support overly-strict OAuth server's that require whitespace separating the Authorization Header parameters  (e.g. 500px.com) (Thanks to Christian Schwarz)
     - OAuth1:   Fix incorrect double-encoding of PLAINTEXT OAuth connections (Thanks to Joe Rozner)
     - OAuth1:   Minor safety check added when checking hostnames.
 (Thanks to Garrick Cheung)
 * 0.9.7
     - OAuth2:   Pass back any extra response data for calls to getOAuthAccessToken (Thanks to Tang Bo Hao)
     - OAuth2:   Don't force a https request if given a http url (Thanks to Damien Mathieu)